-PHYS 211 Physics: Electricity and Magnetism and Lab 3(3,1) This course c overs fundamental topics in Electricity and Magnetism: Electric for ces and Electric Field s for discrete and continuous charge distribution, Gauss's Law, Electric Potential, Ca pacitance and Dielectrics, Kirchhoff's rules, Magnetic Fields and Forces, Biot-Savart Law, Ampere's Law, Magnetic Flux and Gauss's Law in Magnetism.
-It also includes a laboratory component that introduces students to the "real world" by offering a set of expe a set of experiments in electricity and magnetism.
+PHYS 211 Physics: Electricity and Magnetism and Lab 3(3.1)

+This course covers fundamental topics in Electricity and Magnetism: Electric forces and Electric Fields for discrete and continuous charge distribution, Gauss's Law, Electric Potential, Capacitance and Dielectrics, Kirchhoff's rules, Magnetic Fields and Forces, Biot-Savart Law, Ampere's Law, Magnetic Flux and Gauss's Law in Magnetism.
+It also includes a laboratory component that introduces students to the "real world" by offering a set of experiments in electricity and magnetism.
 Prerequisite: None.

-PHYS 312 Moderr Physics 3(3,0) This course p provides a n introductio on to the princ iples of revolu utionary dev elopments of the 20th century.
+PHYS 312 Modern Physics 3(3,0)

+This course provides an introduction to the principles of revolutionary developments of the 20th century.
 It covers interaction of light and matter (Photoelectric effect, Compton, Auger, etc.), the dual nature of light, various models of atomic description, quantum numbers, relativistic approach, Heisenberg Uncertainty Principle, Schrodinger Equation, and an introduction to the band theory of solids and to particle physics.

-F. Independent Study Courses
+G. Independent Study Courses